minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 * If defines a function `getCollidingObject()`, which already solves a part of the problem of collisions for you. *Make sure to use it!*

-Success in this assignment will depend on beraking up the problem into manageable pieces and getting each one working before you move on to the next.
+Success in this assignment will depend on breaking up the problem into manageable pieces and getting each one working before you move on to the next.
 The next few sections describe a reasonable staged approach to the problem.